Tony Hawk's Underground: Gameplay

 The levels are based on regions of the United States and other countries.
-In each level, certain tasks that advance the game's narrative must be completed before the player can move on.
+In each level, certain tasks that advance the narrative must be completed before the player can move on.
 These tasks include score attacks, races, item collection, and reaching one of many gaps found in a level.
 Each level houses one professional skateboarder, who provides a sidequest that unlocks a trick for the Special Meter.
 On account of the levels' large sizes and the integration of goals into the story, Underground has been described as an adventure game.
 Characters can level up their stats—which include jump height and speed—by completing optional goals in a level; this adds an element of role-playing gameplay.
-Other gameplay modes include multiplayer minigames—one, a combat mode called "Firefight", can be played online in the PlayStation 2 version of the game—and a "free skate" mode that lets the player explore levels with no goals or story.
+Other gameplay modes include multiplayer minigames—one, a combat mode called "Firefight", can be played online in the PlayStation 2 version—and a "free skate" mode that lets the player explore levels with no goals or story.

 Underground features extensive customization.
 The player creates a custom character for the story mode, and may not play as a pre-made professional skater outside a few contexts: a special scene late in the game, minigames, and the free skate mode.
 A level editor allows the player to create skate parks with a large array of objects, ranging from traditional skate park elements like halfpipes, ramps, funboxes, and grind rails to more outlandish pieces like buildings and sections of elevated freeways.
 The player can change their park's time of day and environmental theme.
 Tricks, skateboards, and level goals may be customized as well.

-The game features many real world professional skateboarders including: Tony Hawk, Bob Burnquist, Paul Rodriguez, Chad Muska, Mike Vallely, and Stacy Peralta.
+Underground features many real world professional skateboarders including: Tony Hawk, Bob Burnquist, Paul Rodriguez, Chad Muska, Mike Vallely, Andrew Reynolds, and Stacy Peralta.
 Underground also features cameo appearances by Iron Man, a parody of C.H.U.D. called T.H.U.D., and Kiss bassist Gene Simmons.

-While the console versions of the game are fully three-dimensional, the Game Boy Advance version is rendered in an isometric style that incorporates both 2D sprites and 3D models.
+While the console versions are fully three-dimensional, the Game Boy Advance version is rendered in an isometric style that incorporates both 2D sprites and 3D models.
 This version is a more traditional Tony Hawk's game, with little attention given to the story or customization.
 The mobile version is similarly restricted.